Tmunk/qa-learning/README.md

 ## Notes
 - The tests demonstrate parameterized testing for positive and negative login scenarios.
 - HTML reports provide a clear summary of test results.

+### Running Tests with HTML Report

+### Activate the virtual environment:

+source venv/bin/activate

+Run tests and generate an HTML report: pytest --html=reports/report.html -v

+Open the report:
+Open reports/report.html in a browser to view the results.